nerves-project/boardid/README.md

   atecc508a    Read an ATECC508A (I2C device '-f', I2C address '-a')
-  nerves_key   Read a NervesKey (I2C device '-f', I2C address '-a') dmi          Read the system ID out of the SMBIOS/DMI force        Force the ID (Specify ID with '-f')
+  nerves_key   Read a NervesKey (I2C device '-f', I2C address '-a') dmi          Read the system ID out of the SMBIOS/DMI script       Run a script to get the ID (Specify script with '-f') force        Force the ID (Specify ID with '-f')

 Without the `-b` option, `boardid` will try a few methods of determining an ID.